Let the Sunshine In

 He captured the vibrant downtown, a popular transit system, the beginnings of Urban Renewal, the growth of the Northeast Heights, early construction of Rio Rancho, the beginnings of the Albuquerque Museum, the aftermath of the Roosevelt Park Riot, and, through it all, the colorful fashion trends of the time.

-Fifty years later, our exhibit, Let the Sunshine In, hopes to shed light on how Albuquerque has changed—or remained the same—and share stories of a few pivot points in the city’s history during those years.
+Fifty years later, our exhibit, Let the Sunshine In, hoped to shed light on how Albuquerque has changed—or remained the same—and share stories of a few pivot points in the city’s history during those years.

 Thousands of slides were taken by McDonald and other photographers.
 The photos were scheduled to be part of a state-of-the-art multimedia exhibit in a gallery at the Museum of Albuquerque, back when it was housed in the Old Airport.
 It took several years for that exhibit to be installed and it was controversial due to the rising costs of production and the limited budget of the new museum.
 The controversy became so heated, it led to the resignation of the Albuquerque Museum’s first director, Frank Crabtree.
 The slides themselves survived at least one call to be destroyed, and were shelved until 1996.
 It was then that Photo Archivist Mo Palmer accessioned them into the Museum’s permanent collection.